globus/globus-sdk-python/docs/experimental/examples/oauth2/globus_app.rst

 Programmatic communication with Globus services relies on the authorization of requests.
-Management and resolution of this authorization can become an arduous task, especially when a script needs to interact with different services each carrying an individual set of complex auth requirements.
+Management and resolution of this authorization can become an arduous task, especially when a script needs to interact with different services each carrying an individual set of complex authentication and authorization requirements.
 To assist with this task, this library provides a utility construct called a GlobusApp.

-A :py:class:`~GlobusApp` is a distinct object which will manage auth requirements (i.e. **scopes**) identified by their associated service (i.e. **resource server**).
+A :py:class:`~GlobusApp` is a distinct object which will manage Globus Auth requirements (i.e., **scopes**) identified by their associated service (i.e., **resource server**).
-In addition to storing these requirements, a GlobusApp provides a mechanism to resolve unmet ones through browser and api-based auth flows, supplying the resulting tokens to bound clients as requested.
+In addition to storing them, a GlobusApp provides a mechanism to resolve unmet requirements through browser- and API-based authorization flows, supplying the resulting tokens to bound clients as requested.

 There are two flavors of GlobusApp: